petertwigg/petertwigg.github.io/school-of-knowing.md

 * Learn to work with aspiration, devotion, opening, surrender and alignment
 * The masculine and feminine principles operating inside each of us
 * Using mantras, mudras, mandalas & mandorlas in your life & meditation
-* Reveal & build your spiritual anatomy including awakening chakras & energy channels
+* Reveal & build your spiritual anatomy through awakening chakras & energy channels
 * Connect with spiritual beings & worlds including angels, gods & God in your meditation & daily life
 * Experience the Self